As one of the most unique programs in the Rocky Mountain region,

 portfolios, covering technical fundamentals and then

-solving and technique, as well as creative music mixing strategies.
+move beyond the basics to explore theories supporting advanced problem-solving and technique, as well as creative music mixing strategies.

 WHERE DO RECORDING ARTS GRADUATES FIND CAREERS?